JaQwae/javascript-fundamentals-quiz/README.md

 What's to come:

-- Increasing the number of question in quiz
+- Increasing the number of questions in the quiz.
-- Randomize the order of question each time the quiz is taken
+- Randomizing the order of question each time the quiz is taken.
+-A leaderboard that holds all of the players scores no matter what button is click.
+-The answer choice will flash green if question is right, and red if question is wrong.
+-A user interface that is more compact and mobile friendly.
-- Potentially condense quiz into one html element
+- Potentially condensing the quiz into one html element.